 This is why, in 1840, the plantations gained economic significance.
 Now, amidst the stunning volcanic and beach landscapes, the incredibly well-balanced and flavorful coffee beans grow.
 The success is thanks to the abundance of volcanic soil and high-altitude farms perfect for shade growing.

 Here’s everything you need to know about Nicaraguan coffee, including reviews of the top Nicaraguan coffee beans.
+I’ve also included some tips on brewing Nicaraguan coffee picked up over my years as a barista.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.